52North/innovation-prize/README.md

 provide a lot of interesting data that currently can only be identified by looking at the individual dataset.
 The challenge of this year's Innovation Prize is to develop a concept and a possible implementation that allows searching within datasets of/and RDI/SDI, e.g. on the attribute level.
-Many interesting aspects have to be considered: techical solutions, taxonomies and semantics, language/i18n, searching in raster data, and many more.
+Many interesting aspects have to be considered: technical solutions, taxonomies and semantics, language/i18n, searching in raster data, and many more.

 The software engineers at 52°North have preprared a set of user stories and features that